A day in the life of Pablo: Our Lead Software Engineer’s code & coffee routines

 Some of his recommendations are:

-Many Youtube-channels dedicated to coding offer tutorials, ranging in levels of knowledge and experience, and discussions on trending topics, tools and skills.
+• YouTube channels like devaslife Many YouTube channels dedicated to coding offer tutorials, ranging in levels of knowledge and experience, and discussions on trending topics, tools and skills.

-Daily.dev is an extension for you browser, where you can get a customised feed of content tailored to your exact interests.
+• Daily.dev Daily.dev is an extension for your browser, where you can get a customised feed of content tailored to your exact interests.

 Pablo’s favourite newsletters are TLDR, which is a daily newsletter summarising stories within startups, tech and programming, and SubStack, which offers a wide range of articles and newsletters, from art and culture, to technology and business.

-One of the most common go-to platforms for learning.
-CodeAcademy provides different membership levels, from basic (free) to Pro.
+• Codecademy One of the most common go-to platforms for learning.
+Codecademy provides different membership levels, from basic (free) to Pro.